Gagniuc/PC-World/README.md

 </div>

-The server interface allowed the user to select a root directory and choose the TCP port on which the HTTP service would listen.
-Port `80` was used by default.
-A directory tree on the right side of the window provided direct selection of the server root, while the main panel displayed the active configuration, connection status and transfer information.
-The screenshot shows the server pointed directly into the preserved PC World directory structure, with the `aferent` directory visible in the selected tree.
 This allowed material normally consumed locally by `CD.exe` to be exposed through HTTP instead.
 The implementation uses Winsock to accept incoming connections, process HTTP requests, construct response headers, resolve requested paths under the selected root directory and transmit the corresponding files.
 It therefore operated as a small standalone web server without requiring Apache, IIS or another external server package.
 One practical use was to share the contents of the PC World CD with another computer on the same network.
 The machine containing the CD could run Inter Server, select the relevant directory as the server root, and make those files available to a browser on another system.

 <hr>

 ### Browsing the PC World content through HTTP

 The final screenshot shows the other side of this mechanism. **Inter Server v1.0 beta** is running locally, while a standard web browser connects to `localhost` and receives a PC World page generated from the served content.
+The page identifies itself as **PC World Web Server** and **Inter Server v1.0 beta**.
+It exposes the software catalog through an HTML interface containing a category selector, a list of programs, a description field and the capture associated with the selected entry.

 <div align="center">